Graph minors, Ehrhart theory, and a monotonicity property: Circuit signatures and dissections

-We note that one could also deduce the previous result from the flat case (discussed in \cite{LiPostnikov}) by embedding each generator of the extended root polytope to one higher dimension, with last coordinate equal to $1$, and setting the weight of $0$ to be a negative number with absolute value an order of magnitude larger than the other vectors.
+We note again that one could also deduce the previous result from the flat case (discussed in \cite{LiPostnikov}) by embedding each generator of the extended root polytope to one higher dimension, with last coordinate equal to $1$, and setting the weight of $\mathbf0$ to be a negative number with absolute value an order of magnitude larger than the weights of the other vectors.